centricconsulting/agent_c_framework/component_ref/02_agent_type_guides/project_manager_agent_guide.md

 **Reference**: [`clone_delegation_component.md`](../01_core_components/clone_delegation_component.md)

-**Why Skip**: Project Managers track and report, they don't execute work or coordinate tasks.
+**Why Skip**: Project Managers track and report, they do not execute work or coordinate tasks.
 Work delegation is the Orchestrator's responsibility.

 **When to Include**: Never for pure Project Manager agents.
 If delegation is needed, the agent is actually an Orchestrator, not a Project Manager.